idralyuk/docs/contributing/README.md

 ### Prerequisites

-If you are developing on Darwin (OS X), you need to have the Xcode command line tools installed.
-You can quickly install these in the terminal with:
+If you are developing on Darwin (OS X), you need to have the Xcode Command Line Tools package installed.
+You can install this package from a terminal with:

     # Mac-only prerequisite install
     xcode-select --install

+On Darwin (OS X), you'll also need the [Homebrew package manager][brew] installed.
+You can install it with:

+    # Mac-only prerequisite install
+    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 The instructions on this page assume that the following software is installed and in your `PATH`: